troclaux/notes/java.md

 - object oriented
 - statically typed
+- strongly typed language
 - is considered compiled AND interpreted
 - has garbage collection
-- functions are values, but aren't true first-class citizens
+- methods are values, but aren't true first-class citizens
   - limited support to functional programming via lambdas
 - doesn't have hoisted declarations
 - type casting can be done explicitly or implicitly